 Pronounced” jay-peg” and written as “JPG,” JPEG images are a type of photograph that’s optimized and compressed for use on the internet and social media.
 People use JPEGs because they’re easier to send in an email to people or share over the internet.
 JPEG format is the most popular image format that we see everywhere.
 To compress Raw image pixels into JPG, percentages in quality are applied.
 Then, the quality and final size of the image are lower in quality.
 When the image is of lower quality, there are higher compression rates, a smaller file size, and compression artifacts.
 Though you save the image with a higher quality setting, you are more likely to take up more storage space.

-Benefits of Shooting Raw vs JPEG?
+Benefits of Shooting Raw vs JPEG format?

 Since you are getting all of the data that the camera sensor captures, you get everything.
 Getting everything means a more precise shot.
 It represents an overall better quality shot with Raw images.
 You will be able to get the picture that is closer to what your brain wants to convey.